 How can HubSpot help?

 Defining your lead criteria, qualification and handoff need not be difficult.
 HubSpot, for example, can help to integrate both your Marketing and Sales processes.
+See the whole process of setting up HubSpot in our HubSpot Setup guide.
 With HubSpot, your marketing team can qualify and nurture leads (via sophisticated workflows) until they are ready to be passed on to Sales – all of which can be automated – and your sales team have access to that lead’s contact record in HubSpot, allowing them to see all the activity that has taken place up until this point.

 Of course, to use HubSpot effectively and optimise lead handoff, you will need to familiarise yourself with its lead stages and lead properties.

 1. What is a lifecycle stage?

 The Lifecycle Stage property in HubSpot helps you to organise your leads based on where they are in your sales cycle - essentially how qualified they are.
 The default properties in HubSpot are listed below - remember the definitions for these will be slightly different for each company!